Starbucks Sous Vide Egg Bites Bacon Gruyere

 If you don’t do this, the ingredients will be chunky.
 I couldn’t get this to blend properly in my food processor.

 For the jars, I used jelly jars.
 Be sure to buy wide-mouthed jars.
-These are the jars that I used: Ball Mason 4oz Quilted Jelly Jars with Lids and Bands, Set of 12.
+I used Ball Mason 4oz Quilted Jelly Jars with Lids and Bands.
 The opening of the jar can’t be smaller than the base.

-When these eggs come out of the sous vide, you must add some shredded Gruyere cheese and pop them under the broiler.
-The browned cheese I think, adds the signature touch to these eggs.
+When these eggs come out of the sous vide, you will need to sprinkle some shredded Gruyere cheese on top and pop them under the broiler.
+The browned cheese adds the signature touch to these eggs.

 I hope you enjoy these Starbucks Sous Vide Egg bites.
 For me, they were a labor of love 😉